HubGitShree/ToDoRo/README.md

 # ToDoRo
 A minimalist to-do list website to keep track of your day-to-day tasks.

+## Student Details
+Registration Number: 2141016027
+Telegram username: EyeBagSoul

 ## Tech stack used
 This project relies heavily on node.js and ejs.
 CSS is used for styling.
 The UI design was inspired from templates on [dribbble.com](https://dribbble.com/).

+## Current features of the project
+The to-do list takes inputs from user and them to the list on pressing the '+' button.

 ## Features intended to be implemented in the future versions
 ### A pomodoro timer